Dr Simon McKerrell

 - McKerrell S, West G, ed.
 Understanding Scotland Musically: Folk, Tradition and Policy.
 Farnham, Surrey: Ashgate, 2018.

 - McKerrell S, West G. 'Understanding Scotland Musically'.
 In: McKerrell, S; West, G, ed.
 Understanding Scotland Musically: Folk Tradition and Policy.
 Abingdon, Oxon & New York: Routledge, 2018, pp.1-14.

 - McKerrell S, Way L. Understanding music as multimodal discourse.
 In: Way, LCS and McKerrell, S, ed.
 Music as Multimodal Discourse: Semiotics, Power and Protest.
 London & New York: Bloomsbury Academic, 2017, pp.1-20.

 - McKerrell S. Middle Eight: Social Constructionism in Music Studies.
 Popular Music 2016, 35(3), 425-428.

 - Way L, McKerrell S, ed.
-Music as Multimodal Discourse: Media, Power and Protest.
-London & New York: Bloomsbury, 2016.
-In Preparation.
+Music as Multimodal Discourse: Semiotics, Power and Protest.
+London & New York: Bloomsbury, 2017.

 - Goodall K, McKerrell S, Markey J, Millar S, Richardson M. Sectarianism in Scotland: A ‘West of Scotland’ Problem, a Patchwork or a Cobweb?.
 Scottish Affairs 2015, 24(3), 288-307.